Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 10/2/2023 – 10/8/2023 Updates

 This week I continued assembly of the filament sensor and getting the final pieces together for the final assembly.
-I wrote a basic arduino code that reads the linear hall effect sensor and show it as analog data.
+I wrote a basic arduino code that reads the linear hall effect sensor and shows it as analog data.

 For future use of the arduino code I would need to put an averaging function in and find and calculate the analog data into a diameter length.